Dave-team/Knowledge-base/Cooking.md

   - Be mindful when eating
 - Food becomes better with love: give it time to develop.
 Let it simmer for long.
 Let it marinade for long.

+## Diet
+- Add pickles to a dish for a acidid taste
+- A great way to increase veg intake is to simply roast or stir fry some veg.
+E.g. brussels sprouts, tenderstem brocolli, red onions, bell peppers, cauliflower
+- Just save some cucumber and tomatoes on the side of a dish
+- A bigger salad on the side

+## Cutting
+**General**
+- Waving/rocking motion starting from top of knife
+- Hold with index and thumb on the steel

+**Onion**
+- Cut in half through root and peel
+- Cut once or twice horizontally until 1 inch from the root
+- Slice in towards the root using tip of knife
+- Turn the onion and cut into dice

+**Garlic**
+- Cut the root off
+- Splash the garlic using the knife and peel
+- Start chopping small

+**Potatoes**
+- Cut a small piece on one side to make it flat
+- Cut into slices
+- Stack slices and cut into dice

 ## Tips
 - Thaw meat by putting it in warm water within a ziplock bag and refreshing the water when it gets cold
 - Beef mince can be defrosted in the microwave